apache/nuttx/configs/README.txt

   Linux or Cygwin.
 STATUS: ostest and NSH configurations available.
   This port for the NXP LPC2378 was contributed by Rommel Marcelo.

+configs/olimex-stm32-h405
+  This port uses the Olimex STM32 H405 board and a GNU arm-nuttx-elf toolchain* under Linux or Cygwin.
+See the http://www.olimex.com for further information.
+This board features the STMicro STM32F405RGT6 MCU.
+  Contributed by Martin Lederhilger.

 configs/olimex-stm32-p107
   This port uses the Olimex STM32-P107 board (STM32F107VC) and a GNU arm-nuttx-elf toolchain* under Linux or Cygwin.
 See the https://www.olimex.com/dev/stm32-p107.html